actano/lake-rules/make/translations.md

 Translations are specified in section "client.translations" as pairs of language code and translation file.

-Each language will be compiled to Javascript and placed at "featureBuildPath/translations/languageCode.js".
+Each language will be compiled to Javascript.

 Additionally, an index file is generated at "featureBuildPath/translations/index.js" which can be used with alien to access the translations.